tymaestro/The-Sweat-Life/README.md

 ## Bug Fixes

+- During the creation of my home page view which came towards the end of development, I encountered a bug when trying to render the IndexView using View.
+As a fix, I used TemplateView from Django's generic views instead.

+- Initial creation of my Activity model using slugs caused a duplicate ID error so I deleted the slug field because a unique ID would be created anyway and deleted all activities in my database as a reset.

 - During deployment, I couldn't connect my static files on Heroku through Cloudinary.
 I added {% load static %} and {% load cloudinary %} to each HTML page to solve this.

 - I used IDs to override several Bootstrap stylings but as a result of a few of these IDs being in for loops, I changed the CSS to have an ID wildcard and added the primary key of each post to this ID.
 Therefore, each ID would be unique.